ccweerasinghe1994/weback-up-and-running/docs/chapter_1/chapter_1.md

 ### 1.1.4 What's new in `Webpack` 5?

-The popular `Webpack` module bundler has undergone a massive update for the release of version 5. `Webpack` 5 offers massive performance improvements, more dynamic scalability, and basic backward compatibility.
+The popular `Webpack` module bundler has undergone a massive update for the release of version 5. `Webpack` 5 offers massive `performance improvements`, more `dynamic scalability`, and `basic backward compatibility`.

-`Webpack` 5 takes over from version 4, where backward compatibility wasn't always possible with many of the various loaders available, which were often more compatible with version 2, which meant that a developer would often encounter deprecation warnings in the command line if version 2 wasn't used. `Webpack` 5 has now addressed this issue.
+`Webpack` 5 takes over from version 4, where backward compatibility wasn't always possible with `many` of the various `loaders` available, which were often more compatible with version 2, which meant that a developer would often encounter `deprecation` warnings in the command line if version 2 wasn't used. `Webpack` 5 has now addressed this issue.

-Another big selling point of version 5 is federated modules.
+Another big selling point of version 5 is `federated` modules.
 We will discuss this in more detail in a later Chapter 6, Production, Integration, and Federated Modules.
-However, to sum it up, federated modules are essentially a way for a bundled application to utilize and interact with modules and assets in remotely stored separate bundles.
+However, to sum it up, federated modules are essentially a way for a bundled application to utilize and interact with modules and assets in `remotely stored separate bundles`.

 The advantages of `Webpack` 5 are summarized as follows:

-- `Webpack` 5 offers control over HTTP requests, which improves speed and performance, and also alleviates security concerns.
+- `Webpack` 5 offers `control` over `HTTP requests`, which improves `speed` and `performance`, and also alleviates `security concerns`.
-- `Webpack` 5 has some advantages over rival bundlers such as Browserify and systemjs—namely, speed.
-The build time directly depends on the configuration but it's faster than its nearest rivals.
+- `Webpack` 5 has some advantages over rival bundlers such as `Browserify` and `systemjs`—namely, `speed`.
+The `build time` directly depends on the `configuration` but it's faster than its nearest rivals.
-- Little or no configuration is required to use `Webpack` 5, but you always have it as an option.
+- Little or no `configuration` is required to use `Webpack` 5, but you always have it as an option.
-- It can be more complicated to use than alternatives, but this is mainly due to its versatility and scope and it is well worth overcoming.
+- It can be more `complicated` to use than `alternatives`, but this is mainly due to its `versatility` and `scope` and it is well worth overcoming.
-- `Webpack` 5 has optimization plugins that remove unused code fantastically well.
+- `Webpack` 5 has `optimization plugins` that remove `unused code` fantastically well.
-  It also has many related features, such as tree shaking, which we will discuss in more detail later in this book.
+  It also has many related features, such as `tree shaking`, which we will discuss in more detail later in this book.
-- It is more flexible than Browserify, allowing the user to select more entry points and use different types of assets.
-It's also better, when it comes to speed and flexibility, for bundling large web applications and for single-page web applications.
+- It is more `flexible than Browserify`, allowing the user to select more `entry points` and use `different types of assets`.
+It's also better, when it comes to `speed and flexibility`, for bundling `large web applications` and for `single-page web applications`.

 `Webpack` is now considered an incredibly important tool for application development and web development, transforming the structure and optimizing the loading time for all of